yaneJam/VolumeRender/README.md

 # VolumeRender
-make volume rendering and surface rendering ,be programed by cpp ,qml,and diagram
+make volume rendering and surface rendering , programed by cpp ,qml,glsl and diagram